Richard Jaeckel

-Richard Hanley Jaeckel (October 10, 1926 – June 14, 1997) was an American actor of film and television.
-Jaeckel became a well-known character actor in his career, which spanned six decades.
-He received a Best Supporting Actor Oscar nomination for his role in the 1971 adaptation of Ken Kesey's Sometimes a Great Notion.
+Richard Jaeckel (born R. Hanley Jaeckel; October 10, 1926 – June 14, 1997) was an American character actor of film and television whose career spanned six decades.
+He received an Academy Award nomination for Best Supporting Actor with his role in the 1971 adaptation of Ken Kesey's Sometimes a Great Notion.

 Early years

 Jaeckel was born October 10, 1926, in Long Beach, New York, the son of Richard Jaeckel and Millicent Hanley.
 His father was active in the family's fur business, and his mother was a stage actress.
 His birth name was R. Hanley Jaeckel, with only the initial rather than a first name.
 He attended The Harvey School and other private schools.
 The family lived in New York until 1934, when they moved to Los Angeles, where his father operated a branch of the family business.
 He graduated from Hollywood High School.

 Career

 A short, tough man, Jaeckel played a variety of characters during his 50 years in films and television.
 Jaeckel got his start in the business at the age of seventeen while he was employed as a mailboy at 20th Century Fox studios in Hollywood.
 A casting director auditioned him for a role in the 1943 film Guadalcanal Diary; Jaeckel won the role and settled into a lengthy career in supporting parts.

-He served in the United States Merchant Marine from 1944 to 1949, then starred in two of the most remembered war films of 1949: Battleground and Sands of Iwo Jima with John Wayne.
+He served in the United States Merchant Marine from 1944 to 1946, then starred in two of the most remembered war films of 1949: Battleground and Sands of Iwo Jima with John Wayne.
 One of Jaeckel's shortest film roles was in The Gunfighter, in which his character is killed by Gregory Peck's character in the opening scene.
 He played the role of Turk, the roomer's boyfriend, in the Academy Award-winning 1952 film Come Back, Little Sheba, with Shirley Booth, Burt Lancaster, and Terry Moore.

-In 1960, he appeared as Angus Pierce in the western, Flaming Star, starring Elvis Presley.
+In 1960, he appeared as Angus Pierce in the Western, Flaming Star, starring Elvis Presley.
 He played Lee Marvin's able second-in-command, Sgt.
 Bowren, in the 1967 film The Dirty Dozen for director Robert Aldrich, and reprised the role in the 1985 sequel, The Dirty Dozen: Next Mission.
-Jaeckel appeared in several other Aldrich films, including Attack (1956), Ulzana's Raid (1972), and Twilight's Last Gleaming (1977).
+Jaeckel appeared in several other Aldrich films, including Big Leaguer (1953), Attack (1956), Ulzana's Raid (1972), and Twilight's Last Gleaming (1977).

-Jaeckel also guest-starred in many television programs.
+He guest-starred in many television programs.
 He was cast as a boxer in a 1954 episode of Reed Hadley's CBS legal drama, The Public Defender.
-Also in 1954, Jaeckel portrayed Billy the Kid in an episode of the syndicated western anthology series, Stories of the Century, with Jim Davis as the fictitious Southwest Railroad detective Matt Clark.
+Also in 1954, Jaeckel portrayed Billy the Kid in an episode of the syndicated Western anthology series, Stories of the Century, with Jim Davis as the fictitious Southwest Railroad detective Matt Clark.